lambda-feedback/EvalDocsLoader/README.md

 plugins:
   - evaldocsloader:
      functions_announce_endpoint: "http://127.0.0.1:5050/testingfunctions"
-     api_key: !ENV XXX
+     api_key: !ENV [API_KEY, "disable"]
+     dev_section: ["Developers", "Evaluation Functions"]
-     add_to_section: ["Authoring Content", "Evaluation Functions"]
+     user_section: ["Teachers, "Evaluation Functions"]
 ```

 **`functions_announce_endpoint`**: Endpoint from which a list of evaluation functions be fetched

 **`api_key`** Key to be passed onto the headers of the request ade to the functions announcing endpoint, used to authenticate the request.

-**`add_to_section`**: Path under which the fetched documentation files should be included.
-This can be arbirarily long.
-In this example, functions would appended to content under the "Authoring Content" section in the "Grading Functions" subsection.
+**`dev_section`** and **`user_section`**: Paths under which the fetched documentation files should be included, for the developer and teacher-facing files respectively.
+Thes can be arbirarily long.
+In this example, developer documentation would be appended to content under the "Developers" section in the "Evaluation Functions" subsection.

 ## Behaviour
 This plugin hooks into three events:

 **`on_config`**: After the config is loaded, a list of evaluation functions is fetched the endpoint specified in `functions_announce_endpoint`.
 Documentation files are fetched from each of the urls returned, and saved to a temporary directory.
-Successfully downloaded files are then registered to the `nav` config, under the section specified in `add_to_section`.
+Successfully downloaded files are then registered to the `nav` config, under the sections specified in `dev_section` and `user_section`.

 **`on_files`**: Downloaded files are appended onto the end of the main `mkdocs.structure.files.Files` object